fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@mukundbhuva/account-takeover-due-to-cognito-misconfiguration-earns-me-xxxx-3a7b8bb9a619">-Account Takeover Due to Cognito Misconfiguration Earns Me €xxxx</a>

 <a href="https://portswigger.net/research/detecting-web-message-misconfigurations-for-cross-domain-credential-theft">-Detecting web message misconfigurations for cross-domain credential theft</a>

+<a href="https://semgrep.dev/blog/2022/xml-security-in-java">-XML Security in Java - Java XML security issues and how to address them</a>

 <a href="https://ltidi.medium.com/the-untold-sendbird-misconfigurations-1496d252bc69">-The Untold SendBird Misconfigurations</a>